Redfoxmoon3/fortune/README.md

 `#include <sys/types.h>` added near the top of the file.
 Additionally, all of the `Makefile`s have been replaced to work with GNU Make.

-Notably, there is no option to disable "offensive" fortunes.
-Just erase the `fortune-o`, `fortune2-o`, and `limerick` files from the `datfiles` directory and remove the references from `datfiles/Makefile`.
+~~Notably, there is no option to disable "offensive" fortunes.
+Just erase the `fortune-o`, `fortune2-o`, and `limerick` files from the `datfiles` directory and remove the references from `datfiles/Makefile`.~~ invoke Makefile-o to get the "offensive" fortunes.

+## When cross compiling

+Invoke make in datfiles on the target to generate datafiles.

 ## Known Issues